anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ## 12. Best practices

 1. Dataproc: Avoid connecting to the master node and running the utility, prefer using the Dataproc jobs API instead.
-This will be much easier when the default image includes hudi in totality.
+This will be much easier when the default image includes Hudi in totality.
 2. External tables: Prefer Biglake tables for query acceleration, and fine grained access control - row and column level and including masking